XRCPlatform/electrum-xrc/contrib/build-linux/appimage/README.md

-# AppImage binary for Electrum-XRC
+# AppImage binary for Electrum Rhodium

 ✓ _This binary should be reproducible, meaning you should be able to generate binaries that match the official releases._